MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 - Remote Assist uses the same common solution for the Asset entity that Dynamics 365 Field Service uses.
 If you have Field Service installed in the same environment as Remote Assist, you will see a new tab on the Customer Asset form called **Captures**.
 - Support for HoloLens 1 and Mobile isn't part of the June public preview and is **planned**.
-- Support for video capture isn't available in the June release and is **planned**
+- Support for video capture isn't available in the June release and is **planned**.
 - During sign-in, Remote Assist will try to automatically select the first environment the user has access to with the Remote Assist app installed.
 If the user has access to more than one environment with the Remote Assist app installed, the desired environment can be set by selecting **Settings** > **Links** > **Switch Dynamics Instance**.
 - Fields such as Account, Product, Category, and asset hierarchy are not visible in the HoloLens.
 Overtime we will add more support for relevant fields in the Remote Assist client apps.
 - The snapshot tool has been replaced with the Asset Capture capabilities.
 Select an asset from the **Assets** tab and use the camera tool to take photos.
 You can re-enable the snapshot tool by turning off the Asset Capture feature from **Settings**.